Mazda2: 2010 facelift

+The facelift was rolled out in Europe at the end of 2010 for the 2011 model year.

+North America

 The North American version of the Mazda2 debuted at the 2009 LA Auto Show, and later at the 2010 Canadian International AutoShow.
 The Mazda2 became available in July 2010 with the 1.5-liter, 100 hp four-cylinder and 5-speed manual or 4-speed automatic transmission.
 Mazda discontinued the Mazda2 in the United States after the 2014 model year.